ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/configuration/indexing-configuration.markdown

 {PANEL:Indexing.IndexStartupBehaviorType}

-Manipulate index startup behavior on database load with following options:
+Manipulate index startup behavior on database load with the following options:
-(Can be useful if many databases and/or indexes open and start concurrently, causing IO usage to max out system resouces, thus slowing indexing.)
+(Can be useful if many databases and/or indexes open and start concurrently, causing IO usage to max out system resouces, therefore slow index startup behavior.)

-- **Type**: `enum`
+- **Type**: `string`
-- **Default**: All databases load and indexes start as soon as indexes are open.
+- **Default**: All databases load and each index starts as soon as it is open.
   - **Immediate**: Same as default.
   - **Pause**: Opens all indexes, but they are paused until manually started.
-  - **Delay**: First opens all indexes and when they are all open, starts them.
+  - **Delay**: Delays starting of indexes until all databases and indexes are open.
 - **Scope**: Server-wide or per database

 {PANEL/}